Skip to content

 m = MatugenService()

-That’s it — enable matugen in theme.json, ensure matugen is installed, and Tsumiki will pick up the generated palette on startup or when you trigger the service manually.
+Enable matugen under styling in config.toml, ensure matugen is installed, and Tsumiki will generate colors on startup or when you run the service manually.